-The annual cash incentive awards under our bonus plan are intended to compensate our executive officers for achieving our annual goals at the corporate level and for achieving individual annual performance objectives.
-The goals for the Company and individual measures are established so that target attainment is not assured.
+The Board of Directors believes that the base salaries of our executive officers should be set at approximately the median base salary levels of executive officers in our competitive market.
+The annual cash incentive awards under our bonus plan are intended to compensate our executive officers for achieving our annual goals at the corporate level.
+The goals for the Company are established so that target attainment is not assured.
 The attainment of payment for performance at or above target levels requires significant effort on the part of our named executive officers.
 Our named executive officers' target annual cash incentive awards is expressed as a percentage of base salary and reflects market competitive levels.
-In 2010, the total cash compensation levels of the named executive officers increased from the total cash compensation levels in 2009.

 Long-term equity incentives are intended to reward executives for growth in shareholder value.
-In 2010, our long-term equity incentive awards to our named executive officers reflected the grant guidelines we adopted in 2007, and are based on our determination of appropriate and competitive annual award values.
+In 2011, our long-term equity incentive awards to our named executive officers reflected the grant guidelines we adopted in 2007, and are based on our determination of appropriate and competitive annual award values.
 The guidelines for executive officers seek to deliver approximately 75% of the award value in stock options and 25% of the award value in restricted stock units.
 We believe this mix of equity aligns with the interests of stockholders and encourages both stock price growth and retention.